His name was Achan, and He was an Israelite that hid a great sin.

 God doesn’t want to keep us from the things we long for, but He wants to protect us from how we attain them.
 Rather than jump through hoops, risking my family and my health, He wants to make the path easy, enjoyable, life-giving, unifying, and edifying to all involved.

 So friend, if there’s something in your life which you truly long for (car, job, spouse, etc.), confess to God your longings and ask Him for His direction.
-Because He wants us to reach out to Him, comforting and encouraging us instead of discouraging and condemning us.
+Because He wants us to reach out to Him, comforting and encouraging us instead of discouraging and disabling us.

 Lamentations 3:25 Printable